 - Accusing loved ones of judging them about their drug or alcohol use.

-- Denying that they have a problem – saying everything is under control or they just use drugs and alcohol for fun.
+- Denying they have a problem – saying everything is under control or they just use drugs and alcohol for fun.

 - Blaming others for their problems and their substance abuse.